In the Name of Allah, Ar-Rahman Ar-Rahim,

 Then I read Arabic books like “Stories of the Prophets” by Nadwi and Shaykh Fawzaan’s explanation of 40 Ahadith an-Nawawi that contained full tashkeel (fatha, dhumma, kasra, etc).
 I used these books because they contained easy vocabulary and amazing information that kept me motivated at the same time.
 The tashkeel helped tremendously in pronunciation and application of grammar I previously learned in al-Ajroomiyyah.

 Every day I took 5 pages from “Stories of the Prophets” and a hadith with its explanation by Shaykh Fawzaan.
 I read it out loud to myself and also to others, if anyone was present.
 I then recorded all new words into my vocabulary notebook.
-Building vocabulary on a daily basis was/is very crucial, and this helped me in doing that.
+Building vocabulary on a daily basis was (and still is) very crucial, and this helped me in doing that.
 After I finished reading these books I went over them again 3 extra times.
 This reinforced the vocabulary I found and aided in my understanding.
 It turned out that every time I re-read a book I was able to pick up on things I didn’t notice before.
-I made it a point to always read out loud in order to get my tongue accustomed to the sounds – this was tremendous advice given to me from a friend, may Allah reward him well.
+I made it a point to always read out loud in order to get my tongue accustomed to the sounds – this was tremendous advice given to me from a friend, Allah reward him well.

 This was my methodology with regard to books.
 I performed the same method with as many books as I was able to get hold of without jumping to other titles until I felt I had a good grasp of previous works.